Finding System Synergy Is Part of the Audiophile Journey (and Much of the Fun)

 Jerry Del Colliano’s audiophile equipment rack while under construction

 When it comes to me, I like a little bit more slam or immediacy to my signature sound.
 I prefer floorstanding speakers and own a number of very well-made options, including Revel F328Be speakers and my newest arrival: Bowers & Wilkins 802 D4s (both in white).
-Like my friend above, I like the slight warmth of Class-A amplification, but when things get loud, I am perfectly OK with my power converting over to Class-B, which my Pass Labs XA25 amp (review pending) does nicely.
+Like my friend above, I like the slight warmth of Class-A amplification, but when things get loud, I am perfectly OK with my power converting over to Class-B, which my Pass Labs XA25 amp (read the review) does nicely.
 I rarely go without a subwoofer in a two-channel system, as I don’t want to miss a bit of the low-frequency action in my favorite movies.
 My reference SVS SB-4000 subwoofer is an Earth-shaker and very much beloved.
 Today’s subs, led by SVS, have easy access to well-programmed apps that can make setting up a sub successfully a 10-minute, fully DIY endeavor.
 I don’t do vinyl yet, but I have space in my system set asidefor the right turntable when I am ready to pull the trigger.
 I am having RCA interconnects run through the walls to this space, as well as an electrical outlet installed.
 My demands for a turntable tend to be on the architectural side, as I like them to be a focal point of a system in terms of industrial design.
 I will spend a good bit of money on a turntable someday, but I won’t go to crazy land, as you will see at some of the audiophile shows.
 My goal is to see if I enjoy listening to music later at night, when decompressing from a highly digital job, will bring me more joy somehow.
 Not sure, but I will be looking at the Pro-Jects and Oracles at the upcoming AXPONA show.

 I’m not sure my aforementioned audiophile friends would love my current system the way that I do, as they are looking for either a softer or a more open sound, where I am going for that compress-the-room, tightly controlled, palpable in-the-studio sound.
 Am I correct in my tastes?
 No. Nor are they.
 Thesound of your system is purely personal.
 There simply is no right or perfect audiophile system.